 History & Mission

-Study Edge and the University of Florida launched Math Nation (formerly known as Algebra Nation before the expansion to other courses) in 2013 with two key goals:
+Math Nation (formerly known as Algebra Nation) launched in 2013 with two key goals:

 - Significantly improve Algebra 1 achievement in Florida